erikpaasonen/scripts/apg_run_script/README.md

 Perl Scripts
 ============

-The following scripts demonstrate the interaction between the Tufin infrastructure and the Tufin API in order to enhance the capabilities of the Tufin Security Suite.
+The following sample scripts demonstrate the interaction between the Tufin infrastructure and the Tufin API in order to enhance the capabilities of the Tufin Security Suite.
+These scripts are provided as sample code for the functionality without any warranty.

 Installation Instructions
 -------------------------